reallymello/nightwatchExamples/README.md

 ## Installation and use
 1) Clone the repository
 2) Run *npm install* from the command line in the root folder.
-3) Run *nightwatch* in the command line of the root folder.
 If prompted to install chromedriver and geckdriver separately run

         npm install chromedriver
         npm install geckodriver
         npm install nightwatch -g
+3) Run *nightwatch* in the command line of the root folder to execute the tests.